Freedom Party of Austria: Strache's early leadership (2005–2017)

 The FPÖ fared much better than the BZÖ in polls following the 2005 split, with the first tests in regional elections in Styria and Burgenland.
 On 23 April 2005 Heinz-Christian Strache was elected as new chairman of the FPÖ, taking over from interim leader Hilmar Kabas.
 As most of the party's office-seeking elite had gone over to the BZÖ, the FPÖ was again free from responsibility.
 Under Strache the party's ideology grew more radical, and it returned to its primary goal of vote-maximising.
-The FPÖ did reasonably well in October's Vienna election, in which Strache was the leading candidate and ran a campaign directed strongly against immigration.
+The FPÖ did reasonably well in that October's Vienna election, in which Strache was the leading candidate and ran a campaign directed strongly against immigration.
 It took a 14.9% share, while the BZÖ won just 1.2%.

 By the 2006 general election, the FPÖ returned to promoting anti-immigration, anti-Islam and Eurosceptic issues.
 It won 11% of the vote and 21 seats in parliament, while the BZÖ only barely passed the 4% threshold needed to enter Parliament.
 The subsequent coalition between the SPÖ and the ÖVP left both parties in opposition.
 In the 2008 general election both the FPÖ and the BZÖ rose significantly at the expense of the SPÖ and the ÖVP.
 Both parties increased their percentage of the vote by about 6.5%, with the FPÖ at 17.4% and the BZÖ at 10.7%— together gaining 28.2%, and thus both breaking the record vote for the FPÖ in the 1999 election.
 In the 2009 European Parliament election the FPÖ doubled its 2004 results, winning 12.8% of the vote and 2 seats.